-*you can also get a couple cans of soup, or buy some soup at the grocery store and use an IMMERSION BLENDER to puree soups smooth.
+*you can also get a couple of cans of soup, or buy some soup at the grocery store and use an IMMERSION BLENDER to puree soups smooth.

-I will mention one of my favorite kitchen tools is my immersion blender, I use it for milkshakes, smoothies, sauces, to make homemade mayo and for pureeing soup and other foods smooth.
+I will mention one of my favorite kitchen tools is my immersion blender, I use it for milkshakes, smoothies, sauces, to make homemade mayo, and for pureeing soup and other foods smooth.
 I have quite a bit of kitchen equipment, blenders, food processors but my Immersion Blender is the quickest, easiest and I use it daily-really I take this out every single day and use it!

-If you able to eat pancakes, here is my EASY Pancake Recipe.
+If you are able to eat pancakes, here is my EASY Pancake Recipe.
 I make batches and batches of these and you can put some in the fridge, then just heat and eat them when you’re hungry.

 One of the items on our top 3 is scrambled eggs, I just whisk the eggs with about a tablespoon of water per egg and cook them on medium-low heat until they are fluffy.
 If I cook more than 3 eggs I put a lid on so they cook evenly and fluffy.